Psylops/Novproj/README.md

 # Novproj

-Basically this is a interface for a custom modified Arch Linux distro
+Basically this is a compiler for a custom programming language